The Gatehouse Logo

 Impacts of volunteers

 Volunteers not only increase capacity, practical provision and awareness of the project and homelessness, but their varied backgrounds also provide an opportunity for the diverse range of people who use the project to identify with at least one person delivering the services.
-In 2022 the Gatehouse had around 260 volunteers who provided
+In 2024 the Gatehouse had around 300 front line volunteers helping in drop-in sessions, plus a similar number of food group volunteers, who together provided

 Volunteer testimonials